WordPress-Coding-Standards/rfcs/text/0000-type-declarations.md

 ## WordPress Core Compatibility

 At this time, the additional Type Declarations: `callable`, `string`, `int`, `float`, `bool`, `iterable`, and `object` must be avoided in WordPress Core.
-The same is true for [Return Type Declarations](http://php.net/manual/en/migration70.new-features.php#migration70.new-features.return-type-declarations), [Strict Typing](http://php.net/manual/en/migration70.new-features.php#migration70.new-features.scalar-type-declarations), [Nullable Type Declarations](http://php.net/manual/en/migration71.new-features.php#migration71.new-features.nullable-types), and [Void Functions](http://php.net/manual/en/migration71.new-features.php#migration71.new-features.void-functions).
+The same is true for [Return Type Declarations](http://php.net/manual/en/migration70.new-features.php#migration70.new-features.return-type-declarations), [Strict Typing](http://php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration.strict), [Nullable Types](http://php.net/manual/en/migration71.new-features.php#migration71.new-features.nullable-types), and [Void Functions](http://php.net/manual/en/migration71.new-features.php#migration71.new-features.void-functions).
 Please see [WordPress requirements](https://wordpress.org/about/requirements/) (PHP 5.2.4+) and [this table](http://php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration) for further details.

+The only Type Declarations supported in WordPress Core at this time, are:

+- Class or interface name; e.g., `WP_REST_Request`
+- `self`, which references own class or interface name
+- `array`, to require an array

+_These can only be used in function parameters, not as Return Type Declarations._

 ## When to Use Type Declarations

-When you're writing a function or a class method that expects to receive an array or a specific object type, and there is no reason to accept anything other than that specific data type.
+When you're writing a function or a class method that expects to receive an array or a specific object type, and there is no reason to accept anything other than that specific type.

 ```php
 protected function foo( Bar $bar, array $items ) {